EGI-Federation/documentation/content/en/users/online-storage/object-storage/_index.md

 A lot of clients are available to access S3 compatible storages (awscli, s3cmd, etc).
-In EGI we are using the Davix client (https://davix.web.cern.ch), which has been developed at CERN and is available both in EPEL and in UMD repositories.
+In EGI we are using the Davix client (https://davix.web.cern.ch), which has been developed at CERN and is available both in RHEL and Debian environments.

-In order to list via S3 protocol the SWIFT server just type
+In order to list via S3 protocol the SWIFT server just type:

 ```sh
 davix-ls --s3accesskey 'access' --s3secretkey 'secret'  --s3alternate s3s://api.cloud.ifca.es:8080/swift/v1/test-egi